-During the pandemic, plenty of people had the opportunity to realize that they prefer remote work to having strict working hours and a place to be from 9 till 5.
+During the pandemic, plenty of people had the opportunity to realize that they prefer remote work over having strict working hours and a place to be from 9 til 5.

 Working on your own terms sounds like a dream of any person out there.
 Here are all of the factors that contribute to the positive reputation remote work has.

-Some people (including yours truly) never get over getting up early in the morning.
-Some are night owls and spend the most productive hours while others are sleeping.
-Others wish to split the workday and go for a run.
-Many of us wish to have a more flexible schedule to run errands during the day, or take advantage of nice weather and leave the job for evenings.
+Many of us wish to have a more flexible workday schedule to run errands during the day, or be able to take advantage of nice weather and leave the job for evenings.